-- A. Students will be assessed through a combination of formative, in-course and summative examinations, using a range of question formats. - B. Cognitive skills will be assessed through appropriate structured written examinations, together with research project reports and discussion of poster presentations. - C. Practical sills will be assessed using structured tasks and laboratory-based projects. - D. Through key skills assessment criteria, alongside systems and discipline-based assessment criteria, these skills will be assessed in a variety of ways throughout the course.
+- A. Students will be assessed through a combination of formative, in-course and summative examinations, using a range of question formats. - B. Cognitive skills will be assessed through appropriate structured written examinations, together with research project reports and discussion of poster presentations. - C. Practical skills will be assessed using structured tasks and laboratory-based projects. - D. Through key skills assessment criteria, alongside systems and discipline-based assessment criteria, these skills will be assessed in a variety of ways throughout the course.

-19. Programme structures and requirements, levels, modules, credits and awards

-The BSc Comparative Pathology degree is a one-year programme, in which each student completes two compulsory taught modules:

-- Principles of Pathology - Applications of Pathology

-And a dedicated Comparative Pathology Research Project

-The Project runs throughout the Spring and Summer terms and the students must produce a research manuscript of their project, according to the guidelines for authors of a journal appropriate for their area of research, and an oral presentation of their findings.
+19. Programme structures and requirements, levels, modules, credits and awards The BSc Comparative Pathology degree is a one-year programme, in which each student completes two compulsory taught modules: Principles of Pathology Applications of Pathology And a dedicated Comparative Pathology Research Project The Project runs throughout the Spring and Summer terms and the students must produce a research report of their project and an oral presentation of their findings.
 For the purpose of Credit Transfer, the programme is valued at 120 Credits at Level 3.

-20. Work Placement Requirements

-N/A

-ASSESSMENT

-See: BSc Bioveterinary Sciences, BSc Comparative Pathology and BSc Bioveterinary Sciences Intercalated Assessment and Award Regulations
+20. Work Placement Requirements N/A ASSESSMENT See : BSc Bioveterinary Sciences, BSc Comparative Pathology and BSc Bioveterinary Sciences Intercalated Assessment and Award Regulations